LukeMcM89/Portfolio-V2/README.md

 To see how far my portfolio has already come, check out the link below to my first portfolio!

+In the future, I would like to re-scale the size of my photo.
+I wasn't able to figure out how to  get it to an adequate size.
+I would also like to get the contact form to function correctly.

 My first portfolio: https://lukemcm89.github.io/Initial-Portfolio/

 Thank you for your time!